kingstone426/markov-text/README.md

 #### Order

-By default, the generator looks at the last two words to determine the next word, but it can be configured to take longer word chains into considerations.
+By default, the generator looks at the last two words to determine the next word, but it can be configured to take longer word chains into consideration.
 Higher order Markov chains will generate more sensible - but less varied - sentences.

 You can specify the Markov chain order like this: